SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="images/Click_run.png">
 11. Once the script has been executed the database schema "bikestore" will have been created, click the **Close** button.
 <img src="images/Click_close.png">
-12. Click the refresh icon to see it listed in the set of availble schema.
+12. Click the refresh icon to see it listed in the set of availble schema.</br>

-13. Open the web site.
+13. Open the web site.</br>

-14. The website should be up and running.
+14. The website should be up and running.</br>

 ## Scale Up Azure Database for MySQL